boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ## Story about the "Funnel Plot"<a name="chapter-0"></a>
-This [atricle from "the gaurdian"](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using wrong visualization tools can trigger wrong conclusions even by such a serious news publisher as BBC.
-The real "hero" of this story is "funnel plot".
-Which can be used for comparing institutional performance and medical data analysis.
+This [atricle from "The Gaurdian"](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using the wrong visualization tools can lead to wrong conclusions.
+The real hero of this story is the _funnel plot_, which can be used for comparing institutional performance and medical data analysis.

 ![funnel plot image](fp.JPG)

 The funnel plot is easy to consume and interpret.
 The "funnel" is formed by confidence limits and show the amount of expected variation.
 The dots outside the funnel are outliers.

-In [this blog ](https://onlinejournalismblog.com/2011/10/31/power-tools-for-aspiring-data-journalists-funnel-plots-in-r/) author demonstrates the implementation of "funnel plot" in R, and we use it as a starting point.
+In [this blog ](https://onlinejournalismblog.com/2011/10/31/power-tools-for-aspiring-data-journalists-funnel-plots-in-r/), the author demonstrates the implementation of "funnel plot" in R, and we will use it as a starting point.

 We are going to use this code in order to incrementally create